amandavisconti/literaturegeek/_posts/2016-07-21-dlf-digital-humanities-what-why-how.md

 DH can look like many kinds of methods and/or publication forms, and those methods should be inclusive of all kinds of critical thinking and contributions to shared knowledge—things that don't always get credited as scholarship but should be, like coding, teaching, cleaning your data, building bibliographies, and documentation of how to use a humanities tool.

+*(Edit: Thanks to [Michelle Moravec](https://twitter.com/ProfessMoravec/) and [Aimée Morrison](https://twitter.com/digiwonk) for their #inclusivesyllabi tweets and work, which encouraged me to try to define DH with a diverse list of examples.
+Ways I can improve the list before my next talk: check if authorship %s are good, and include teaching, community & outside-university work, student work, & LGBTQ examples.
+Suggestions for authors and representations of DH my list is missing warmly welcomed!
+[Note that I'm not looking for more <u>general</u> intro to DH resources, just examples of diverse DH work that I've failed to represent with my list.]*

+*Current suggestions from DHers: [examples of minimal computing aka #mincomp](https://twitter.com/elotroalex/status/756865619757260800), plus [a larger list of DH places to read/write/go/etc.](a larger list of DH places to read/write/go/etc.) both via [Alex Gil](https://twitter.com/elotroalex).)*

 ### What isn't DH?

 If all this can be DH, maybe we want to say, *fine, what isn't DH*?